belcurv/medium/modular_js_2.md

 4. render the greeting to the DOM, and
 5. initialize itself

-Let's do it - create a new file `greeting.js` in your `/src/js/` folder:
+We'll add a random name picker for fun.
+Create new file `greeting.js` in your `/src/js/` folder:

 ```javascript
 /* /src/js/greeting.js */